RF3/VMwareVMX/README.md

 ## VMwareVMX

-VMware VMX Crypto Module for Python 2 (deprecated) and 3
+VMware VMX Crypto Module for Python 3

 VMware VMX configuration files are encrypted when the virtual machine is encrypted, too.
 Making specific changes by hand to these files was